fxsitecompat/www.fxsitecompat.dev/content/docs/2018/keydown-and-keyup-events-are-now-fired-during-ime-composition.md

 8. `input { isComposing: false }`
 9. `keyup { isComposing: false, key: "Enter", keyCode: 13 }`

-In the future releases, this will be:
+In Firefox 65 and later, this will be:

 1. `keydown { isComposing: false, key: "Process", keyCode: 229 }`
 2. `compositionstart { data: "" }`